A container is an area where we display the content. In general, the container encloses the whole page.

 All container layout types are explained in the following links –

 Dedicated Container Layout

-Above 4 types of container layouts are separately available for the following post types.
-That means if you choose default layout as Boxed and for Archives you choose Full Width/Contained.
-Then the entire site except archive pages will have Boxed layout while Archive pages will have Full Width/Contained layout.
+The above 4 types of container layouts are separately available for the following post types.
+That means if you choose default layout as Full Width/Stretched, and for Archives you choose the Boxed option, then the entire site except archive pages will have Full Width/Stretched layout while Archive pages will have Boxed layout.

 - Page Layout – For only pages